 **Gift Aid donations must be supported by a valid Gift Aid declaration and a Gift Aid declaration can only cover donations made by an individual for him/herself or for him/herself and members of his/her family.

-The Palace and Gardens are open daily 10am until 6pm.
-Last admission is at 5.30pm.
-Please note that social distancing (2m), one way systems in parts of the site and monitoring of numbers on site are all in place to ensure everyone’s wellbeing.
+The Palace and Gardens are open daily 10am until 6pm in the summer and 10am – 4pm in winter (see below for details).
 You can purchase your admission ticket online prior to arrival if you prefer, or you can purchase when you arrive in the Palace Ticket Office.

 SUMMER 10am – 6pm, 7 days per week